 - This MSc is heavily over–subscribed each year and has limited spaces available.
 You are advised to apply early.

 - Unless taking the degree as a part-time student over two years, remaining in employment whilst studying full-time is not recommended.

 - The MSc Entrepreneurship was formerly called MSc Technology Entrepreneurship.
 The name change has reflected the fact that technology is now a feature of almost every start-up business.
 The programme content remains broadly the same, but has been updated as business and technology continue to evolve.

-The course is taught with a ‘learn by doing’ approach.
-While, like any UCL Master’s degree, a rigorous base of research underlies the programme, the emphasis is on supporting students to develop the skills needed to succeed as CEO and/or co-founder of a high impact, innovative business.
+The programme is taught with a ‘learn by doing’ approach.
+While, like any UCL Master's degree, a rigorous base of research underlies the programme, the emphasis is on supporting students to develop the skills needed to succeed as CEO and/or co-founder of a high impact, innovative business.